 - No matter how long the drift takes you get a mini turbo, while in the final version you have to drift for a certain amount of time to get the turbo.

 - The mini turbo is also quite long in the proto, and lasts almost 4 seconds, while in the final version it is about half a second.

 - Bananas can't be thrown forward.

 - Green shells can't be dropped.

-- Driving out of the water gives you a big jump with a speed boost.
+- Driving out of the water gives you a big jump with a small boost.

 - Going into obstacles such as Pipes, Thwomps, Piranha Plants, Monty Moles, and Cheep-Cheeps with a star makes you feather jump, instead of knocking the pipe over.

-- Colliding with a wall while underwater causes you to regain acceleration as if you were on the track.
+- Colliding with a wall while underwater or driving into the water with a star active causes you to regain acceleration as if you were on the track.

 - CPU opponents who are rescued by Lakitu can sometimes levitate in the air for the remainder of the race.

-- When driving behind a CPU opponent while it lays down a banana, the banana will go through the player.
+- When driving behind a CPU opponent while it lays down a banana, the collision doesn't register in time and the banana will go through the player.

-- The bumps on Choco Island aren't programmed properly and can throw the player sideways.
+- The edges from the bumps on Choco Island aren't programmed properly and can throw the player sideways.

-- The animations for the water and mud splashing continue to play even when the player remains idle.
+- The animations for the water splashing continue to play even when the player remains idle.

 - In Battle Mode, the characters will constantly turn their head.

 - If you feather jump into the lava when finishing the race, the animation for being rescued will be glitched.